KjellSchubert/cheatsheets/git.md

 git diff
-git add -u # or -A for new files git commit -m 'msg' git show git log git lg
+git add -u # or -A for new files git commit -m 'msg' git amend -a # stages all changed & removed files, then amends git reflog # shows old amend steps you can git reset --hard to git show git log git lg